chef-boneyard/dojo-assessment-guide/DOJO-QUICKSTART.md

 ## Runtime

 ### Using reveal.js
-- Slides move left to right and top to bottom
- - Use arrow keys to move through the deck
+- Slides move left to right and top to bottom (Use keyboard arrow keys to move through the deck)
-- Display speaker notes: click s
+- To display speaker notes: click s

-### TODO: how to excel
+### Using Excel
+- Open data/customer.xls
+- Enable Macros
+- Goto the assessment tab
+- If you want to clear the current results, click the resest button at the bottom of the sheet.
+- When you want to refresh the Radar Chart, click "export phase report"
+- When you want to refresh the Bar Chart, click "export question report"

 ### When you're done...
 Save as PDF.
 - goto http://localhost:8000/index.html?print-pdf#/
 - click cmd+p on Mac (cntrl+cmd+p on win)
-- open in pdf preview & save
+- open in pdf preview & save report pages